jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/10October.md

 # October

+## Day 16
+#### Many people visit Europe and see the old castles left from the days of knighthood.
+Toronto businessman Henry Pellatt actually built such a castle - Casa Loma.
+His father opened Toronto's first stock brokerage firm in 1866.

+#### The young Pellatt was especially attracted by the military and the British armed forces.
+When Henry was 18, he joined the Queen's Own Rifles, a militia unit.
+He was soon one of the soldiers sent to suppress a railway strike.

+#### He was gradually moved up through the ranks, eventually becoming a brigadier general.
+Meanwhile, Henry was learning the stock brokerage business.

+#### He also made money as a land speculator in the Canadian West.
+He sponsored many charitable organizations and supported various good causes.

+#### He brought back ideas for a "castle on the hill".
+Pellatt's castle, however, would not be a damp, drafty castle of the Middle Ages.
+Outwardly, it looked like a mediaeval castle, but inside it was comfortable and luxurious.

+#### There were 98 rooms, three bowling alleys.
+It had an electric elevator and an indoor swimming pool.
+A temperature-controlled wine cellar, a shooting gallery, and a large art collection.

+#### Pellatt ordered only the most expensive materials and employed the best craftsmen.
+Pellatt had hoped that Casa Loma would be the center of an extensive subdivision.

+#### In 1924, Pellatt turned Casa Loma over to the City of Toronto because he could not pay his property tax.
+His $1.5 million collection of art and artifacts sold for only $250,000.

 ## Day 15
 #### When someone dies, arrangements are made with a funeral home to get the body and prepare it for burial.
 Funeral homes are private businesses.
 They usually handle most or all aspects of a funeral, except for providing the burial plot.
 That usually has to be purchased separately.
 Old roomy private homes and new modern one-level buildings are common types.